-This is a comprehensive kit with buildings, people, and all the needed items to recreate the train era.
-155-piece set is ready to run almost immediately.
+A comprehensive kit with buildings, people, and all the needed items to recreate the train era.
+The 155-piece set is ready to run almost immediately.
 Great price point for those who don't want to spend a lot.

 A lot of pieces to keep track of and some users have trouble connecting the various train cars.

 Comes with 1,226 LEGO parts to make a tower, track, trains, crane, truck, and other vehicles.
 Includes LEGO people and a battery-powered remote that works with Bluetooth to control the train.
 For ages 6 to 12.

 On the high end of the price range for a kids’ train set.

 Set offers over 130 colorful wooden pieces including train components and a track that can be built in 4 different configurations.
 Stimulates the imagination.
 Comes with kid-friendly instructions.

 Some pieces don't fit together securely, and some of the wheels on the train pieces are wobbly.
 Not mechanical, but this may not matter to all youngsters.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.